 Structured Reporting and Ultrasound Reporting Software

 A good starting point for a discussion regarding Reporting Automation is Structured Reporting since both focus on improving Radiology Reporting.
 Structured Reporting is an approach to creating reports in a predefined format with standardized terminology and checklists.
 Many institutions are adopting Structured Reporting to improve report content, clarity, and efficiency [AJR Link].

-The most common reporting automation tool in radiology is measurement transfer from the imaging modality to the reporting package, with ultrasound and DEXA being the most common modalities.
-Measurements are transferred from the imaging modality to the reporting system using DICOM Structured Reporting (DICOM SR).
-Companies such as Imorgon have developed products that consume the DICOM SR file and transfer it into the reporting package, typically Nuance Powerscribe.
-Some institutions reduce tedious and error-prone numeric dictation by transferring thousands of measurements daily.
-Documented studies discuss median reporting time reductions of 40% in measurement-intensive reports such as OB [Dr Horii SIIM Presentation].
+The first reporting automation is measurement transfer from the imaging modality into the reporting package, with ultrasound and DEXA being the most common modalities.
+Technically, measurements are transferred from the imaging modality to the reporting system using DICOM Structured Reporting (DICOM SR).
+Many companies developed products that parse DICOM SR files and transfer the measurement data into the reporting package, typically Nuance Powerscribe.
+After implementation, a Radiologist should never dictate another measurement again (period).

 Ultrasound Worksheets and Ultrasound Reporting Software